lukacspapp/GA-SEI-Project-4-Cicero/README.md

 [Order File](https://github.com/lukacspapp/SEI-Project-4-Cicero/tree/main/lcodev/api/order)

-I designed the older model with the following fields so the admin user would have information on every order
+I designed the Order model with the following fields so the admin would have information on each user’s order.
+That information can be used for marketing purposes or to track an order as well.
+Each order have the user model in it which means each order has the user information in it as well

 [Order Model](https://github.com/lukacspapp/SEI-Project-4-Cicero/blob/main/lcodev/api/order/models.py)